Swayback

 During our first couple of weeks at ʻĀina Iki Ranch, Joshua and I slept in the main house with our generous benefactor, Val.
 She graciously offered us her bedroom while she cozied up in her art and writing room — a gesture we’ll never forget.

 As much as we were eagerly awaiting Steady Betty’s arrival (and our beloved pull-out “mega-bed”), we cherished those early mornings.
-We’d wake to the soft silhouettes of the Cook Pines swaying in the breeze and our herd of goats — affectionately dubbed the “Biggies” — grazing nearby.
+We’d wake to the Cook Pines swaying in the breeze and our herd of goats — affectionately dubbed the “Biggies” — grazing nearby.

 Every so often, we’d also catch a glimpse of our two horses, Ms. Ruby and Mr. Frisky, moving quietly through the pasture.